cert-manager/website/content/en/docs/configuration/acme/_index.md

 external account such as a CA custom database.
 This is typically not needed for most cert-manager users unless you know it is explicitly needed.

-External Account Bindings require three fields on an ACME `Issuer` which represents your ACME account.
+External Account Bindings require two fields on an ACME `Issuer` which represents your ACME account.
 These fields are:

 - `keyID` - the key ID or account ID of which your external account binding is indexed by the external account manager
 - `keySecretRef` - the name and key of a secret containing a base 64 encoded URL string of your external account symmetric MAC key
-- `keyAlgorithm` - the MAC algorithm used to sign the JSON web string containing your External Account Binding when registering the account with the ACME server

 > Note: In _most_ cases, the MAC key must be encoded in `base64URL`.
 The
 > following command will base64-encode a key and convert it to `base64URL`: